Wired for Story: The Writer’s Guide to Using Brain Science to Hook Readers from the Very First Sentence comes out today. Its author is Lisa Cron.

 So you’re a writer, and like any writer, you want to hook your listeners from the very first sentence.
 And then you want to keep them hooked.

 Second, everyone in the business world seems to be talking about story, but most of us don’t know what it is, its component parts, how those parts are assembled, and why it’s more important to our evolution and to modern society that opposable thumbs.
+How do you go about telling your story?

 Third, the book is based on brain-science, which confirms what artists and philosophers have intuited for ages: our brains are hard-wired to absorb information through storytelling.